Family Wealth Transitions

-After the discovery process, you must determine the right time to set the first Family Wealth Transitions meeting.
-A meeting agenda that can be distributed before or doing the initial meeting should be prepared.
-This usually includes:
+After the discovery process, you must determine the right time to set the first family wealth transitions meeting.
+A meeting agenda that can be distributed before or during the initial meeting should be prepared.
+This agenda will usually include the following:

-It’s important to work with an unbiased professional to help facilitate the meeting with you and your heirs.
+It’s important to work with an unbiased professional to help facilitate the meeting for you and your heirs.
 It’s also critical to understand that the family wealth transition process is just that—a process integrating your family.

 This free guide is designed to teach you why successful family wealth transitions entail more than just creating an estate plan.